Categories

 Even if the symptoms, like sending George Santos to Congress, are quite obvious, the disease ravaging Long Island itself is complicated and we could be here all night trying to diagnose it.
 The topline is that a place that was once economically vibrant and innovative – where DNA was discovered, where the Apollo lander was designed and built as were the fighter planes that helped win World War II, where Charles Lindbergh took off for Paris, where Nikola Tesla built that lightning machine, where Walt Whitman, Thomas Pynchon, and LL Cool J were born, where Jack Kerouac got drunk, where arguably the first true video game was invented – is now more or less in a dead end.

-And that's the real horror here: How much Long Island sucks and watching in real time as its suckery leads it into the resentments and misanthropy of MAGA.
-Sure, you might say "Oh yeah?
-Well my hometown in Methmouth County, Missouri just legalized polygamous beastiality," but Methmouth County never really had anything going for it and isn't next to the financial and media capital of the world.
+And that’s the real horror here: How much Long Island sucks and watching in real time as its suckery leads it into the resentments and misanthropy of MAGA.
+Sure, you might say “Oh yeah?
+Well my hometown in Methmouth County, Missouri just legalized polygamous beastiality,” but Methmouth County isn’t next to the financial and media capital of the world and never really had anything going for it.
 Long Island did, well past the post-war boom years.
 Even to the turn of the millennium it was a happening place, with new McMansions, shopping centers, and office parks going up left and right, a region that truly felt like a natural extension of the very great city it borders.

 More and more these days it feels like a backwater you make up stories about (The “connected” landlord and the flag football death threat stories in this really happened though).